 Other rear cameras (16MP ultrawide angle, 12MP telephoto) do not support the camera night mode.
 You have to use Auto mode for these cameras for low-light photos.

 Please note, the camera selection in the Photo mode will be ignored when you switch to the night camera mode.

-If you have any questions on Galaxy S10 camera night mode, you may let us know in the comment box below.
+If you have any questions on the new camera night mode, you may let us know in the comment box below.